Read time 11 minutes

 Here we exported only the Sent items folder to the PST file.

-When the export request is running, and you want to make some amendments in it, then you can modify the running commands in a limited way.
-But, remember that you cannot modify the basic information of the export command like the source mailbox, destination PST file, destination folder for the PST.
+- Modification in export: When the export request is running, and you want to make some amendments to it, then you can modify the running commands in a limited way.
+Remember you cannot modify the basic information of the export command like the source mailbox, destination PST file, destination folder for the PST.
 Here is an example of request modification –

 Set-MailboxExportRequest -Identity ‘ValeriaBarnes\mailbox’ -BadItemLimit 15